arangodb/arangodb/Documentation/Books/Manual/Deployment/DC2DC/ArangoSyncMaster.md

 This port must be reachable from inside the datacenter (by sync workers and operations) and from inside of the other datacenter (by sync masters in the other datacenter).

+## Recommended deployment environment

+Since the _sync masters_ can be CPU intensive when running lots of databases & collections, it is recommended to run them on dedicated machines with a lot of CPU power.

+Consider these machines "pets".